 Government Employment.
-Federal, state, and local government employment increased 1.0 percent over the last year and employed 395,000 workers in August 2001, which accounted for 11.8 percent of total non-agricultural employment in Massachusetts.
+Federal, state, and local government employment increased 1.4 percent over the last year and employed 438,500 workers in November 2001, which accounted for 13.0 percent of total non-agricultural employment in Massachusetts.

 Finance, Insurance, and Real Estate Employment.
 While the Finance, Insurance and Real Estate sector experienced 23.7 percent growth in employment between 1984 and 1988, there was an 11.2 percent decline in employment between 1988 and 1992.
 Since that time, the sector has experienced modest annual growth rates.
 With an increase of 2.2 percent in 1998 and a 3.7 increase in 1999, employment levels in this sector rose above 1988 levels for the first time.
-As of August 2001, total employment in the FIRE sector was 233,400, an increase of 1.3 percent from August 2000.
+As of November 2001, total employment in the FIRE sector was 231,500, an increase of 1.2 percent from November 2000.

 Construction Employment.
 Fueled by the general growth of the rest of the Massachusetts economy, employment in the construction industry experienced dramatic growth in the first part of the 1980s, increasing by more than 80 percent between 1982 and 1988.
 This trend reversed direction between 1988 and 1992, when employment in the construction industry declined nearly 50 percent.
 Increased economic growth in the Massachusetts economy since 1993 has contributed to a rebound in employment levels in the construction industry, which grew at annual rates in excess of 4 percent between 1993 and 2000.
-In August 2001, the construction sector employed 145,900 people, an increase of 4.6 percent over August 2000 levels.
+In November 2001, the construction sector employed 144,200 people, an increase of 4.6 percent over November 2000 levels.

 Largest Employers in Massachusetts.
 The following table lists the twenty-five largest employers in Massachusetts based upon employment data for June 2000.
-The complied list excludes government agencies but does include non-profit organizations.
-New to this list is Verizon New England Inc., E.M.C.
+The compiled list excludes government agencies but does include non-profit organizations.
+New to this list are Verizon New England Inc., E.M.C.
 Corporation, and Compaq Computer Corporation.
 Compaq replaces Digital Equipment Corporation, which they recently purchased.